justinmusgrove/justinmusgrove/productthoughts.md

 Product Thoughts
 ================
-I take no credit for the authoring any of these thoughts on Product.
+I take no credit for the authoring any of these thoughts on Product, many of them stem from all the smart people I have worked with.
 This list of raw thoughts has found ways to make sense to me.
 Many of the items likely could be refined to make sense to others.

 - Vision – directional statements that we work towards.
 Strategy – is the how, what are the high level strategy items for the next Y months.
 Problem statements (1:M) – what problems is your customers, business, etc are trying to solve.
 - Why Product?
 The product process shifts the cost (or savings) earlier than later.
 For instance, the cost of building something.
 Before we build anything, we should have evidence/confidence that we should build it as building it is / can be the most expensive.